truenas/documentation/content/SCALE/SCALETutorials/Network/ConfiguringOpenVPN.md

 2. Select the OpenVPN root CA you added to your system as the **Root CA**.

 3. Select the **Device Type** from the dropdown list.
-The topology is assigned by TrueNAS so the field does not display in the **OpenVPN Client** configuration form.
+TrueNAS SCALE assigns the topology for the client so this field does not display in the **OpenVPN Client** configuration form.

-4. Decide on the level of security you want to implement for the OpenVPN server.
+4. Decide on the level of security you want for the OpenVPN server.
 Security options settings:

    *  **Authentication Algorithm** which validates packets that TrueNAS sends over the network connection.
 Your network environment might require a specific algorithm.
       If not, **SHA1 HMAC** is a good standard algorithm to use.